rayhaanalykhan/UIAppUtils/README.md

     Check for notification permission and handle the response.

     The function handles all authorization statuses for all cases (authorized, not determine, first-time denied, perviously denied, provisional, ephemeral, and unknown) and shows appropriate alert messages (if necessary/specified).
-If the user denies permission on the first attempt, they can select their preferred action using the previouslyDeniedOption parameter.
-For more details, refer to the [PreviouslyDeniedOption](#previouslydeniedoption) section.
+If the user denies permission on the first attempt, they can select their preferred action using the [PreviouslyDeniedOption](#previouslydeniedoption) enum.

     ```swift
     UIAppUtils.checkNotificationPermission(previouslyDeniedOption: .showAlert) { granted in // show an option to navigate to app settings for if permission has been previously denied.